peiyaoli2/Lyrics/README.md

 These are several images demonstrating the word distribution of each topic in the topic list.
 The amount of images varies base on your input topic_count.
 They appear as .png files.

 ## Installing packages
+Our program is heavily based on other packages, and here are a few packages that should be installed before running the program:

 ## Implementation